A stable parareal-like method for the second order wave equation: Introduction

-A new proposed method uses computed data to boost the coarse propagator, based on the idea of $\theta$-parareal method \cite{ANT-thetaparareal}.
+In this paper, we propose a new method, based on the idea of $\theta$-parareal scheme \cite{ANT-thetaparareal}.
 Instead of decomposing the input data as in \cite{GanderPetcu2008,ruprecht2012explicit}, we use the computed data to build an operator, formally denoted as $\theta$, that directly brings the coarse solutions, $\mathcal{C}u$, closer to the fine solutions, $\mathcal{F}u$.
-In this paper, the $\theta$ operators are constructed by minimizing the residual between the fine and coarse solutions in a discrete semi-norm related to the wave energy.
+In this paper, the $\theta$ operators are constructed by minimizing the residual between the fine and coarse solutions in a semi-norm related to the discrete wave energy.